-To return the control panel to Normal Mode, remove the Security Key from connector J4 on the MS-2410BC main circuit board.
+To return the control panel to Normal Mode, remove the Security Key from connector J4 on the MS-2410B main circuit board.
 Remove the programming key function label and reinsert the Normal Mode label C.

 The control panel will automatically revert back to Normal Mode if no system activity has occurred for 30 minutes.
 This would include pressing any keys or activity on any zone.
-If the Security Key is still installed, the panel and keypad will function as expected in Normal Mode.
 To enter any other mode of operation, the Security Key must be removed and then reinserted.